-■ HEU will lobby for safe patient staffing ratio for all shifts.
-(19 BC 10-94) (27BC10-10)
+HEU will lobby for safe patient staffing ratio for all shifts.

-- HEU strongly urges the government to increase funding to meet workload demand.
-(22 BC 10-00) - HEU will put more resources to workload campaigns; and HEU will provide more funding for training new members so they know their rights.
-(26 BC 11-08)
+HEU strongly urges the government to increase funding to meet workload demand including through increased staffing levels.

+(22 BC 10-00) (31 BC 11-18) (Revised PE 09-19)

+HEU will put more resources to workload campaigns; and HEU will provide more funding for training new members so they know their rights.